-xxii.
+xxi.
 Vaccination of livestock around the Bird Sanctuary

 Disease is a natural component of population ecology and ecosystems and is one mechanism by whichpopulation numbers are regulated.
 However, anthropogenic activities can often create novel diseaseproblems or increases in prevalence and frequency of existing disease, tipping a 'balanced' system into onewhere losses are increased.
-Vaccination programmes, often supplemented by other disease control measures, can help control andeven eliminate diseases affecting livestock.
+Vaccination programmes, often supplemented by other disease control measures, can help control and even eliminate diseases affecting livestock.

-xxiii.
+xxii.
 Eco Tourism

-It is proposed to develop Eco Tourism in the Sakkarakottai Bird Sanctuary, Visitor Amenities, interpretations facilities, signages, information boards reading material etc., have to be provided.
+It is proposed to develop Eco Tourism in the Therthangal Bird Sanctuary, Visitor Amenities, interpretations facilities, signages, information boards reading material etc., have to be provided.
 Eco Tourism should be taken up involving EDC.
-This component would include publicity, nature camps, learning gardens, improved interpretations center, Environment education techniques, nature trails etc.,
+This component would include publicity, nature camps, improved interpretations center, Environment education techniques, nature trails etc.,

-Table 4: Budget estimates for 2023 - 2024 to 2032 - 2033
+Table 4: Budget estimates for 2023-24 to 2032-2033